Directed by Nick Grindé and Clarence Brown

 Repairing fundamentally broken movies was arguably not one of Brown's talents, then.
 Yet This Modern Age—this being the film that Brown took off credited director Nick Grindé's hands—had the unique benefit of not being fundamentally broken, and it's unclear to me what its original problems were.
 Unlike The Cossacks or Navy Blues, at least the final product here boasts a workable screenplay, adapted from Mildred Cram's short story, "Girls Together."
 The title's no great shakes, I admit, but I think that had already been changed.
 (I can't say which is worse, "Girls Together" or This Modern Age, but the latter winds up specifically applicable to maybe just four lines in the whole film—most of them voiced by the romantic antagonist—whereas "Girls Together" might be drab, but at least it touches upon one of the subtextual ideas that Cram must've been exploring with her story.
 Of course, we'll spot any 30s movie its subpar title, for unlike our modern age, this was an era where you actually had to come up with a whole new one practically every single time.)

 In any case, what's known is that the movie, about a mother and daughter reunited after years apart (whereupon complications ensue thanks to the clash of the mother's lifestyle with the regressive forces of, uh, this modern age), was filmed pretty much completely once already, with an entirely different actress in the role of the mom, Marjorie Rambeau.
 I have no more information than what Gwenda Young dug up for her biography of Brown, which is in fact more information than any Internet source has, but she says that previews of This Modern Age went extremely poorly.
-I couldn't begin to guess as to what was so bad about it, or whether Rambeau was one of its problems, but by the time This Modern Age premiered to the public, it starred Crawford and Pauline Frederick instead.
+I couldn't begin to guess as to what was so bad about it, or whether Rambeau was one of its problems (that is extremely possible), but by the time This Modern Age premiered to the public, it starred Crawford and Pauline Frederick instead.
 Hypothetically, she was cast because of her resemblance to Crawford, but Crawford had nonetheless been locked into an unusual peroxide blonde look, presumably because of Rambeau.
 (It's not something I'm sure she repeated till Trog.
 So there's that.)
 The supposition is that re-shooting most of the movie with Frederick is where Brown came in, thereby achieving a reunion with the fading middle-aged star of Smouldering Fires; but I don't know if that's correct.
 Grindé was adamant that he was still the film's author; contemporary trade publications speculated that Brown re-did everything; Brown never made any particular claims one way or the other.
 He may never have been asked about it while he was alive, in fact, because after a salvage effort that basically involved making one movie for the price of two, This Modern Age underperformed and faded immediately into obscurity.
 Crawford thought it was dud.

 It's not fair: at bottom, this is one sturdy little thing—exceedingly little, at that, just 67 minutes long, possibly a result of a lost scene or scenes, though of course the upside is that it'd be readily digestible even if it weren't good.
 And I'd aver it is good.
 If I wanted to be downright reckless with my credibility, I'd tell you I like it better than another, better-known Joan Crawford movie about a daughter ashamed of her mother's work, but I shouldn't since I'm the only person I've ever known who finds that Mildred Pierce's finer points only slightly outweigh its messagey conservatism.